Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 Every now and then I find people gruntling about the fact that [sigma](http://sigmajs.org/) does not support node borders.

-While it is easy to understand why this absence may cause unrest in the library's community, one has to understand that the library was not conceived in a holistic way.
+While it is easy to understand why this absence may cause unrest within the library's community, one has to understand that the library was not conceived in a holistic way.

 Truth is sigma has never been designed to embrace every visual option known to creation but rather to enable its user to develop easily his/her graph's desired appearance.

-So, if no option currently exists in sigma to add fancy borders to nodes, what can we do about it?
+So yes, no option currently exists in sigma to add fancy borders to nodes.
+What can we do about it?

 The answer is pretty simple: create a **custom node renderer** so we can display the wondrous graph shown above.